Zbeyer/school/Logic/Math/algebra and LaTex.md

 $$a \times b$$

-For more complex expressions, such as fractions, square roots, and summations, LaTeX provides a variety of commands:
+Complex expressions such as fractions, square roots, and summations, LaTeX provides a additional commands:
 - Fractions: `$$\\frac{a}{b}$$` renders as $$(\frac{a}{b}\)$$

-If you're looking to dive deeper into LaTeX for algebra, Overleaf has a comprehensive guide,  and there are online LaTeX equation editors that can help you visualize the output as you write.
+If you're looking to dive deeper into LaTeX for algebra, Overleaf has a comprehensive guide,